 Monday, November 7th, 2016

 You’ve lived above your crawl space for years, right?
 So, why worry about it now?
-Maybe your neighbor heard someone talking about radon or mold or snakes in a crawl space, and she’s got you all worried.
+Maybe your neighbor heard someone talking about mold or snakes in a crawl space, and she’s got you all worried.
 Or maybe the floor above your crawl space seems to be sagging more than usual.
 Whatever the reason, we at Ohio Basement Authority have the products you need to keep your crawl space clean, safe and healthy.

 But, you’re a DIY kind of guy or you don’t think your problem is that bad, and you don’t want to spend the money.
 So, you ask your neighbor to ask her friend’s mom’s sister what she did to repair her crawl space…and you get some interesting answers.